Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 • Yard condition

-• Door and trim wear
+• Door, trim, and baseboard wear

 • Cleaning needs